euyixiyue/scam/README.md

-You will lose your present job and have to become a door to door mayonnaise salesman.
+You have an ambitious nature and may make a name for yourself.